Depending on your priorities and setting, different fuels may be best for your fire pit

 RESULT – Choosing the right fuel ensures your fire pit satisfies your needs and goals.

 If you plan to use a fire pit this year, you’ll need to consider the type of fuel to use.
 The most common choices are wood, gas and charcoal but they’re not the only options.
 Which one is the best?
-It really depends on what you’re looking for in a fire pit or fireplace experience.
+It depends on what you’re looking for in a fire pit or fireplace experience.

-Each type of fuel has its own set of pros and cons, and you’ll need to decide what type of fuel you want to use before purchasing your fire pit.
+Each type of fuel has its own pros and cons, and you’ll need to decide what type of fuel you want to use before purchasing your fire pit.
 Keep reading and we’ll explore the different fuel types for fire pits and their advantages and disadvantages.

 What Type of Fire Pit Fuel is Best for You?